mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 | 6   | 2   | 10     |
 | 5   | 5   | 15     |

+ - a) 1
+ - b) 1/4
+ - c) 2
+ - d) 3

 answer:

 ---

-**question**: An MLP with three hidden layers and linear activation functions can be approximated by a Perceptron 1.
-Always 2.
-Sometimes 3.
-Never
+**question**: An MLP with three hidden layers and linear activation functions can be approximated by a Perceptron

+- Always
+- Sometimes
+- Never

 answer:

 ---

-**question**: An output of a convolutional layer is larger when 1.
-Padding decreases 2.
-Padding increases 3.
-Stride decreases 4.
-Stride increases
+**question**: An output of a convolutional layer is larger when …

+- a) Padding decreases
+- b) Padding increases
+- c) Stride decreases
+- d) Stride increases

 answer:

 ---

 **question**: Which approaches can help to improve the performance of a neural network?

-1. Get more test data 2.
-Use holdout instead of cross-validation 3.
-Increase the number of training epochs 4.
-Add dropout for testing 5.
-Change the learning rate
+- a) Get more test data
+- b) Use holdout instead of cross-validation
+- c) Increase the number of training epochs
+- d) Add dropout for testing
+- e) Change the learning rate

 answer:

 ---

 **question**: Which of the following classification methods uses majority voting?

+- a) k-NN
+- b) Decision Trees
+- c) Bayesian Networks
+- d) Random Forests
-1. k-NN 2.
-Decision Trees 3.
-Bayesian Networks 4.
-Random Forests 5.
-An ensemble of an SVM, Logistic Regression and an MLP with two hidden layers than outputs the prediction of the model with the highest confidence 6.
-All of the above 7.
-None of the above
+- e) An ensemble of an SVM, Logistic Regression and an MLP with two hidden layers than outputs the prediction of the model with the highest confidence
+- f) All of the above
+- g) None of the above

 answer:

 ---

 **question**: In this course, we briefly discussed a neural network architecture whose outputs are aimed at having the same values the same as their inputs.
 How is that architecture called?

+- a) Generative Adversarial Network
+- b) Autoencoder
+- c) Bayesian Network
-1. Generative Adversarial Network 2.
-Autoencoder 3.
-Bayesian Network 4.
-Recurrent Neural Network 5.
-None of the above
+- d) Recurrent Neural Network
+- e) None of the above

 answer:

 ---

 **question**: Which of the following is a data augmentation method?

-1. Image normalisation 2.
-SIFT 3.
-Max Pooling 4.
-Holdout method 5.
-Convolution 6.
-Cross Validation 7.
-All of the above 8.
-None of the above
+- a) Image normalisation
+- b) SIFT
+- c) Max Pooling
+- d) Holdout method
+- e) Convolution
+- f) Cross Validation
+- g) All of the above
+- h) None of the above

 answer: